Ljósafoss Power Station

 3 x Francis turbines

-The oldest power station in the River Sog is located near Ljósafoss by Lake Úlfljótsvatn’s outflow.
-The station is located on the river bank east of the waterfall, and the water runs through pipes to the station’s turbines and from there into the river below the waterfall.
+As the name implies, Ljósafoss Power Station is located at the waterfall Ljósafoss, by the outflow of Lake Úlfljótsvatn.
+The station is on the river bank to the east of the waterfall.
+The water is channelled through the station’s pipes to the turbines and the river below Ljósafoss.

 Key numbers